 As the project was under care & maintenance during the year there was no production or mine development activities.
+Steps were initiated in end April 2016 to crush and transport Iron Ore inventory to Port in preparedness to making shipment, expected in quarter commencing July 2016.
 The mining & production figures are as per Table 1.